 1 can chicken broth

 1/2 cup frozen vegetables (optional)

 Make the liquid – Add tomato, white onion, garlic, and salt to a blender.
 Blend until smooth.
 Add enough chicken broth to have exactly four cups of liquid.
 Set aside.

-Saute the rice – Add vegetable oil to an oven safe skillet.
-Saute rice on medium heat until rice starts to brown.
+Saute the rice – Add vegetable oil to an oven-safe skillet.
+Saute rice on medium heat until the rice starts to brown.
 Stir in tomato paste and liquid.
 Stir until everything is mixed well.